-Japanese apprehensions over the possibility of long range radiological contamination were very similar to those we oncountered in the United States as a result of NPG operations.
+Japanese apprehensions over the possibility of long range radiological contamination were very similar to those we encountered in the United States as a result of NPG operations.

 A difference in Japan is due to the fact that none, if any, of the counting equipment is calibrated, GM tubes are used without shields, and under conditions where the background count is apt to be highly variable.
-This, coupled with the fact that they do not know the background activities of such things as soil and biological materials, makes it very difficult to evaluate the reports.
-Many of the reports of "ash" falling in various parts of Japan are undoubtedly dust or soot falls that occur normally in any industrial area from time to time.
-Reputable scientists have examined samples of potassium-rich soil and have reported their data is gross counts without any reference to normal soil background.
-For this reason I find it very difficult to take serious the frequent public report of 50 to 100 counts per minute for the unspecified size of samples, reported from time to time.
+This, coupled with the fact that they do not know the background activities of such things as the reports.
+Many of the reports of ash falling in various parts of Japan are undoubtedly dust or soot falls that occur normally in any industrial area from time to time.
+Reputable normally in any industrial area from time to time.
+Reputable, scientists have examined samples of potassium-rich soil and have reported their data in gross counts without any reference to mormal soil background.
+For this reason I find it very difficulties of the continuation of the con cult to take serious the frequent public report of 50 to 100 counts per minute for the unspecified size of samples, reported from time to time.

 At my conference with the Japan scientists and government officials on March 24, I explained the procedures we use in the States for measuring fallout.
-I urged them to use similar procedures for the sake of uniformity and offered to lean them the equipment we used.
-They seemed eager to accept and I requested 4 sets of equipment which has since arrived from the States.
-However, since the arrival of this equipment, I have delayed giving it to the Japanese because in their present state of mind little good could come of it.
-I do believe, however, that when the present confusion subsides, it will be useful for the Japanese to maintain a fall out monitoring network and I think we should cooperate with them to the fullest extent.
+I urged them to use similar procedures for the sake of uniformity and offered to loan them the equipment we used.
+They seemed eager to accept and I requested the sets of equipment which has since arrived from the States.
+However, since the arrival of this equipment, I have delayed giving it to the Japanese because in their present state of minds little good could come of it.
+I do believe, however, that when the present confusion subsides, it will be useful for the Japanese to maintain a fall out monitoring network and I think we should concerate with them to the fullest extent. cooperate with them to the fullest extent.